ermtl/Open-Source-Ventilator/README.md

     0.23 Bug fix with TM1638 display
          When using TM1638 for the display, the menu was broken and displayed an error message.

+    0.3 Complete ventilator release with plans, 3D prints and CNC Complete ventilator release with plans, CAD for 3D prints and CNC non linear relation between air volume and motor target position (allows for better adaptation to various non linear
+         mechanisms).
+         defining debug_6 allows to check the raw / translated values. fix for HD44780 occasionnal display garbling (I2C bus error recovery), requires patched LiquidCrystal_PCF8574 library fix for AccelStepper library being too slow to drive microstepped motors, requires patched AccelStepper library there is now a separate "OpenSourceVentilator.h" file that contains OEM parameters.
+         This prevents custom changes from being reverted with each new version.
+         First version of proportional pressure control
+         Now displays actual volume + actual BPM while breathing bug fixes in EEPROM save and restore functions bug fix for a mistake that delayed breathing restart use of function and unsigned long to prevent millis() rollover problems

+         thanks to anyone who submitted a bug report!